Understanding Raw Food Diet for Pets

-• Definition: A raw food diet for pets typically includes uncooked meat, bones, organs, fruits, and vegetables.
-It's designed to mimic what animals might eat in the wild.
+A raw food diet for pets typically includes uncooked meat, bones, organs, fruits, and vegetables.
+The goal is to mimic what animals might eat in the wild.

 2. Perceived Benefits